NethServer/nethsecurity-docs/threat_shield.rst

 NethSecurity is equipped with various tools and integrations useful for countering threats coming from the internet.
 One of these tools is Threat Shield: a shield that blocks any traffic coming from compromised IP addresses or destined to them as well as any requests addressed to hostnames that could be malicious.

-The service can load community blocklists or can rely on high-quality blocklists very frequently updated and maintained by `Yoroy <https://yoroi.company>`_ a leading company focused on
-CyberSecurity and member of `Cyber Threat Alliance <https://www.cyberthreatalliance.org>`_.
+The service can load community blocklists or can rely on high-quality blocklists very frequently updated and maintained by `Nethesis <https://www.nethesis.it>`_ and `Yoroy <https://yoroi.company>`_ a leading company focused on CyberSecurity and member of `Cyber Threat Alliance <https://www.cyberthreatalliance.org>`_.
 Yoroi blacklists ensure great effectiveness and high confidence, minimizing the possibility of false positives.

-This tool can only be activated for firewalls provided with a subscription, currently there is no web configuration interface but it is still possible to configure it from a character interface.
+Please note that to access the Nethesis and Yoroi blocklist, the machine must have a valid extra entitlement for this service.

 IP based Threat shield
 =======================